viesturz/tapchanger/README.md

 # Revision history:

+## V3.2
+Introduces support for the Experimental Rapid Burner Toolhead by @Marshalldog.

 ## V3.1
 End of year update, lots of small printability, clearance, etc updates.
 This is a stable version.